laravel/docs/homestead.md

 Homestead includes support for step debugging using [Xdebug](https://xdebug.org).
 For example, you can access a page in your browser and PHP will connect to your IDE to allow inspection and modification of the running code.

 By default, Xdebug is already running and ready to accept connections.
-If you need to enable Xdebug on the CLI, execute the `sudo phpenmod xdebug` command within your Homestead virtual machine.
+If you need to enable or disable Xdebug on the CLI, execute the `sudo phpenmod xdebug` or `sudo phpdismod xdebug` commands within your Homestead virtual machine.

 Next, follow your IDE's instructions to enable debugging.
 Finally, configure your browser to trigger Xdebug with an extension or [bookmarklet](https://www.jetbrains.com/phpstorm/marklets/).

 > **Warning**
 > Xdebug causes PHP to run significantly slower.
 To disable Xdebug, run `sudo phpdismod xdebug` within your Homestead virtual machine and restart the FPM service.